janaeshkrish/BOTDATASTORE/README.md

 # RASA_BOT_STORE_DATA
   Switch to master branch to view code

 ## Overview
-  Using RASA opensource i have build a chatbot which is used to collect specific data from the user and stores the data in mysql database.And if a person want to retrive data based on some conditon it will fetch the data from the excel sheet and displays it in the chat window.
+  using RASA open source i have build a chatbot which is used to collect specific data from the user and stores the data in mysql database.And if a person want to retrieve data based on some condition it will fetch the data from the database and displays it in the chat window.
  ## Dependencies
  - Rasa 2.3
  - Python3.8.8